-Unfortunately there are also employees who simply can’t survive in this mode.
+Unfortunately, there are also employees who simply can’t survive in this mode.
 These are individuals who try to make work-life too much of a balance.
 They try to cut work off when they go home.
-They love the freedom and they love the ability to leave early to go do a carpool or to come in late to avoid the traffic.
+They love the freedom and they love the ability to leave early to go to the gym or to come in late to avoid the traffic.

 However, they put this box around when the work can impact their personal lives.
 It becomes a competition and it’s a one-way street in which they abuse the privileges they’ve been given.

 At 3Pillar we have an unlimited vacation policy.
-This means that within reason employees can choose how much vacation they need and they want in order to optimize their own situation.
+This means that, within reason, employees can choose how much vacation they need and they want in order to optimize their own situation.
 We trust our employees to make the right decision for both themselves and the company.
 We expect them to produce results.
-We expect them to be professional, to be fair, and to be balanced to their approach and not to abuse the situation.
+We expect them to be professional, to be fair, and to be balanced in their approach and not to abuse the situation.